 HK Express is committed to providing you with safe, reliable service, and our friendly staff are available to help throughout your journey.
 We understand that in certain situations travel can be particularly stressful.
 Please review the guidelines below to ensure you have a smooth experience at the airport and in the air.

-We consider Guests with reduced mobility as noted above or a medical condition (please see information on Guests with a medical condition below) who are unable to complete any of the below tasks independently, as ‘Special Assistance Guests’:
+Guests with reduced mobility or medical conditions who are unable to complete any of the below tasks independently; are defined as “Special Assistance Guests”.

 If you require wheelchair assistance, we ask that you make your request at least 48 hours prior to departure when possible.
 This can be done via our call center where our friendly and knowledgeable staff will guide you through the booking process.
 When possible, travel with a wheelchair should be noted at time of booking.
 Advance notice is important to ensure that we can meet your needs and assist you upon arrival at the airport.